awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-setupipmonitoringfromvpc.md

   Type: String

   Description: \(Optional\) The AWS Identity and Access Management \(IAM\) role for this execution\.
-If no role is specified, then Systems Manager Automation uses the permissions of the user that executes this document\.
+If no role is specified, then Systems Manager Automation uses the permissions of the user that runs this document\.

 **Examples**